18F/ux-guide/_pages/research/plan.md

 ## Participants and recruiting

 Most of 18F’s design research depends on you directly interacting with people.
 Who those people are matters.
 Participants are the people you’ll recruit to take part in your research.
-For planning purposes, recruiting involves identifying target groups and defining your recruitment criteria relative to your research question.
+For planning purposes, recruiting involves identifying participant groups and defining your recruitment criteria relative to your research question.
 At 18F we are often designing for the diverse U.S. population.
 It is our responsibility to include and learn from people with a range of perspectives and a diversity of needs.
-Our products and services need to be accessible to all users regardless of their abilities and we need to consider equity of access and experience as we determine who to include in our research.
+To make our products and services accessible to all, regardless of their abilities we need to take into account the degree of difficultly different groups might have when determining who to include in our research.

 ### Identifying participant groups

 Because of the time-limited nature of 18F engagements, participant groups can depend on the [type of research]({{site.baseurl}}/research/clarify-the-basics/#research-types) you're doing and where you’re at in the overall design process.
 For example, if you’re doing stakeholder interviews as part of a Path Analysis project, you’re likely to learn more about who you need to talk to with each interview you do.
-As a result, you can often rely on opportunistic tactics like “snowball sampling” (asking interviewees “who should I talk to next?”) instead of explicitly identified groups.
-If you start with snowball sampling, make it a priority in future rounds of research to learn from people within your audience of interest.
+An opportunistic tactic like asking interviewees “who should I talk to next?” to get an initial understanding of what the relevant segments or audiences of interest.
+However, in later rounds of research make it a priority to learn from people within your audience of interest.

 Once you've [framed a problem](https://github.com/18F/path-analysis/blob/master/approach.md#2-draft-a-problem-statement) or have otherwise centered your research around an existing service, though, it’s important that your participant groups include all of the different kinds of people who may experience that problem or need to use that service.
 User profiles and personas are a good place to start, but revise them as you learn more about the users of your service.